joncodo/SailsApiStarter/README.md

 ## TODO

 - Create the folder routes
-- Get the file url once you upload an image
-- Get a public url of the image that users can see at a later date
+- Get a public url of the image that users can see at a later date?
+- Generate Docs properly
+- Docker
+- Jenkins run tests and deploy
+- Host this on dev1

 ## Questions